eellpp/pubScratchpad/general/btt.md

 After passing through water, the brakes become ineffective.
 To dry the brakes, pump the brake pedal repeatedly until braking action returns.
 You can also dry the brakes by gently depressing the brake pedal with your left foot while pressing the accelerator with the right foot.

+#### Charged in court
+Any driver caught using a mobile communication device whilst driving will be charged in court.
+The penalty for this offence is a fine not exceeding $1,000 or imprisonment not exceeding 6 months, or both.
+The offender’s driving licence is also likely to be disqualified.

+Failing to conform to traffic light signals - (12 demerit point and charged in court)
+Drink driving
+Displaying a parking coupon with any irregularity which indicates that the coupon has been tampered with (e.g. tabs with folded/creased marks) is a serious offence.
+Such offences are chargeable in Court.

+---

+What would you do if your view is blocked when reversing?
+Stop and ask for help

 Which traffic light comes after the amber light? red light
 The light turns red as you approach a traffic junction, when stopping you should : brake firmly and depress the clutch pedal as the car comes to a stop.